Fractal eXtremeRelease Notes and Plans

 Resource has been modified

 On some machines, running an unregistered copy of Fractal eXtreme would produce the message "A resource has been modified.
-You must purchase PRODUCTNAME to continue."
+You must purchase Fractal eXtreme to continue."
 Unfortunately, after displaying this message Fractal eXtreme would exit without allowing you to purchase it!
 The message still appears on some machines due to a problem with SalesAgent, but Fractal eXtreme now allows you to proceed, either to continue the evaluation or to purchase Fractal eXtreme.
 Purchasing Fractal eXtreme makes the problem go away entirely.

 Partially calculated images